BoiseState/CS390/homework/Practice Interview.md

   * Discuss how to implement a doubly-linked list?
 That is, show declarations and selected method headers.
 Do the same for a binary tree.

+  * **Check Permutation**: Given two strings, write a method to decide if one is a permutation of the other.
+What is the runtime of your solution?

   * Design an algorithm that finds the index of the first 1 from a sorted array of 0’s and 1s.
 Just provide the idea without the code.
 What is the time complexity in big-Oh notation?

   * Given an unsorted set with n keys.
 Determine if there are two key values that sum up to exactly x.
 What is the complexity of your algorithm?